What is EMV®?

-What Does Credit Card Chip Technology Mean for Gas Stations?
+What Does EMV Chip Technology Mean for Gas Stations?

-The gasoline station industry has been slow to adopt the EMV card standard – primarily because of cost.
+The gasoline station industry has been slow to adopt the EMV technology standard – primarily because of cost.

-According to the National Association of Convenience Stores (NACS), it will cost gas stations an estimated $4 billion to replace card readers.
-These upgrades often require that gas stations replace their pumps, hardware, and software to make the transition complete.4
+According to industry experts, it will cost gas stations an estimated $6 billion to replace card readers.
+These upgrades often require that gas stations replace their pumps, hardware, and software to make the transition complete.5

-Visa and Mastercard are requiring gas stations make the switch from magnetic strip card readers to EMV readers at pumps by October 2020.
-Gas station operators that don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.
+Visa and Mastercard are requiring gas stations make the switch from magnetic stripe card readers to EMV readers at pumps by April 17, 2021.6 Gas station operators that don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.

-The fraud prevention movement should continue paying close attention to the growing pains that gas stations currently experience as they make the transition to EMV payments.
+The fraud prevention movement should continue paying close attention to the growing pains that gas stations currently experience as they make the transition to EMV technology.

 Why Every Business Needs EMV Credit Card Processing